-I’ve been busy as an endangered bee this spring, working on revisions on Binary Chop (I dispatched it to my beta readers this weekend, so I get a few days to rest my fingers and wallow in anxiety before the final round).
-Thankfully, the good people of the writing community gave me several opportunities to pause my solitary toil and connect with other humans.
+I’ve been busy as an endangered bee this spring, but thankfully, the good people of the writing community gave me several opportunities to pause my solitary toil and connect with other humans.
 Here’s a quick round-up of the guest posts and interviews I’ve done over the past few months.
 Thanks to the hosts for featuring me!

 Denizens of the Twitter writing community might know Ari for her monthly game, “The Merry Writer”, but she also runs a top-rated blog packed with craft advice from authors around the globe.
 I wrote a guest post about how speculative fiction writers can hijack the seemingly impossible directive “write what you know” to their advantage.
 Creative types seeking a new approach to authentic world-building in fiction should check out WRITE WHAT YOU WONK: How Fiction Writers Can Engineer the Exotic from the Everyday.